spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * Set "Instances to launch in editor" to 4
 * Adjust the setting "SpatialOS Settings -> Debug -> Spatial Debugger Class Path" to `BP_VerboseSpatialDebugger`.
 * If it is working correctly, the normally white cubes will start flashing the colours of the other workers in the level, and the counters above the cubes will turn the corresponding worker colours and increment for each RPC received.
 If not, the cubes will timeout waiting for RPCs to be received and this will be indicated above the cubes.

+##### World composition gym
+* Tests level loading and unloading.
+* The gym contains a world with a set of marked areas on the floor with, denoting a level, containing a single actor, that an be loaded.
+Each area has a label in front describing the actor in the level.
+* On starting the gym, move towards the any marked area text to load the assocaited level on the client.
+When it has been loaded it a cube will appear with the properties described by the level label.
+* Moving away from the marked area will cause the level to be unloaded on the client.
+When it unloads the actor should disappear.
+* Validation:
+  1. Each level can be repeatedly loaded and unloaded on the client with no issue.
 -----
 2019-11-15: Page added with editorial review